 - Clean your fan blades regularly with a soft cloth.

 - Schedule regular AC tune-ups to help your unit run smoothly.
-Weak airflow can be a sign of your AC system developing problems, so with regular tune-ups, an expert can find out the issue before it gets worse.
+Weak airflow can be a sign that your AC system is developing problems, and with regular tune-ups, an expert can find the issue before it gets worse.

 How to Calculate Your HVAC Airflow